dougjohnson/authproxy/README.md

 You'll find this useful if you:
 * Maintain a Github Organization
 * Host a number of sites that you only want to be accessible from trusted locations
-* Need team members to have access from any location
+* Need team members to have secure access to those sites from any location
 * Would rather not worry about authentication and like the idea of GitHub powered SSO
-* Would like to retrieve authenticated user details from trusted HTTP Request Headers
+* Might like to retrieve authenticated user details from trusted HTTP Request Headers
 * Like the idea of running a single highly performant binary to secure everything

 At a high level, it works like this: